Arbidsofts/bkp-linux/README.md

 Em caso de dúvidas entre em contato conosco.

-Backup script for linux servers.
+Backup script for Linux.
 Follow the instructions in the file Configuracoes_do_Backup.txt to be able to set up your backup routine.

 If you have any questions, please contact us.